Article Content

 IoT Platform provides

-• Access to devices• Ensure proper installation/behaviour of device
+• Ensure proper installation/behaviour of device

 • Data analytics